General physical fitness rhythmic gymnastics. Work program of the general physical training section for rhythmic gymnastics. Showcases are welcome

 Rest pauses 6 s

-19. From the hanging, bending over with your back to the gymnastic wall, the strength of the hang bending
+19. From hanging while standing, bending your back to the gymnastic wall, bending over with force

 2 times, 3 episodes